Information for Teachers of Algebra Based Physics Classes

 If you would like to have an influence over the quality and content of my Flipping Physics videos, please visit my Quality Control page.

 You may have noticed all the EDpuzzle links and wondered what they are.
 In the fall of 2016 I started using EDpuzzle to flip my classroom and I definitely suggest everyone should do so.
-Hopefully in early 2017 I will make a video which shows why and how I use it to flip my classroom.
-For right now I will simply say it is free, easy to use, you can copy anybody's EDpuzzle lesson and make changes it to it; you have no excuse but to be using it.
+During one of my webinars, I explain how I use EDpuzzle to help flip my students' learning.
 Here is one example of an EDpuzzle lesson made from a Flipping Physics video.

 If you are trying to link to a specific section on my Algebra Based Physics Videos page, be aware that I have "anchor point" links which link directly to each of the major sections.
 You can copy and paste those links from this list: